SoundSpaces 2.0: A Simulation Platform for Visual-Acoustic Learning: Related Work

 \section{Related Work}

 \KG{We overview related work on simulations, audio(-visual) learning, and sim2real transfer.} \paragraph{Acoustic simulation.} Sounds are first produced by vibrating objects and then propagate in space before reaching human ears.
 Modeling sound propagation has a long history in the literature, the goal of which is to simulate realistic high-fidelity audio that is consistent with the given environment specification.
 Interactive acoustic simulation systems have been extensively used in games and AR/VR applications.
 Sound propagation algorithms typically fall into two main categories: wave-based~\cite{allen2015Aerophones,Julius1992waveguide,Murphy_waveguide} and geometric~\cite{Thomas1998beam,Krokstad1968ray,Schissler2014diffraction}.
 Wave-based methods aim to solve the wave equation numerically, resulting in high computation expense.
-In the geometric method family, the Image-Source Methods~\cite{Allen1979image} solve the specular reflection of sounds deterministically but have low accuracy for late reverb, while path-tracing based approaches offer both high accuracy and efficiency~\cite{savioja2015overview}.
+In the geometric method family, the Image-Source Methods~\cite{Allen1979image} solve the specular reflection of sounds deterministically but have low accuracy for late reverb, while path-tracing based approaches offer both high accuracy and efficiency~\cite{savioja2015overview}. \CAr{Aside from sound propagation, some simulators like TDW~\cite{tdw} model impact sounds between objects.}

 \KG{Our work builds on the SoundSpaces~\cite{chen_soundspaces_2020} dataset in that we use their bidirectional path-tracing algorithm and simulation framework as a starting point; however, as discussed above, we overcome its core limitations by enabling on-the-fly rendering, and we also augment the propagation algorithm \CA{by adding diffraction and improving reverberation level accuracy.} Compared to existing public platforms, SoundSpaces 2.0 adds significant generality and flexibility---accepting arbitrary scene geometry, generalizing to new 3D meshes on-the-fly, rendering in real-time, and allowing configuration of materials and microphones---all of which we demonstrate.
 See Table~\ref{tab:platform_comparison} for comparisons.}